 The 7 Parts of a Song

-Our first step is to learn about the 7 common parts of a song.
+Our first step in understanding how to structure a song is to learn about the 7 common parts of a song.
 You can mix and match these to create interesting song structures that fit the song you’re working on.

 While people may categorize or define them in slightly differently ways, here’s my list of the 7 essential building blocks of modern popular songs: